ymytheresa/bungee/README.md

 ### Things to note

-* Development has focussed on stereo and mono operation at sample rates of 44.1kHz and 48kHz.
-In principle, though, any practical number of audio channels and sample rate are supported.
+* Bungee is well tuned for stereo and mono operation at sample rates of 44.1kHz and 48kHz.
+In principle, though, any practical sample rate and number of audio channels are supported.

 * `Request::position` is a timestamp, it defines the grain centre point in terms of an input audio frame offset.
 It is the primary control for speed adjustments and is also the driver for seek and scrub operations.
 The caller is responsible for deciding  `Request::position` for each grain.